9.1 Policy

 9.4.2.1 Document Audit

 Only documents that are created and managed by the School Corporation will be subject to audits.
-When implementing document audits, documents pertaining to accounting, contracts, and other necessary forms are subject of Document Audit.
+When implementing document audits, documents pertaining to accounting, contracts, and other necessary forms are subjects of the Document Audit.
 This also includes but is not limited to all the logs and records from the School Corporation’s computer systems.

 9.4.2.2 Field Audits

-Audits may also be conducted at the employee’s workplace, where employees are interviewed and explanations may be requested.
+Audits may also be conducted at the employee’s workplace, where employees are interviewed, and explanations may be requested.

 9.4.3 Implementation Procedure